 The present section lists the main functionalities of INTEMA.grid along with a short description and some implementation info.
-Although specific functionalities can be used in sequence (e.g., optimal power flow, substantiated by a dynamic simulation), the functionalities are independent of each other.
-Table 16 lists all the available functionalities of the INTEMA.grid Suite of Tools.
-Furthermore, it describes the functionalities that are scheduled to be automated in the web interface until the end of the project.
+Although specific functionalities can be used in sequence (e.g., optimal power flow, followed by a dynamic simulation), the functionalities are independent of each other.
+Table 16 lists all the available functionalities of the INTEMA.grid tool.
+Furthermore, it describes the functionalities that are supported through the web interface.
+Features annotated with an asterisk are also supported via the web-interface despite not being considered in the initial plan.